dathinaios/GameLoop/README.md

 **Contributions, Issues, Feature Requests**
 [on GitHub] (https://github.com/dathinaios/gameloop##github.com/dathinaios/gameloop/issues)

+# Installation

+**NOT READY** (for now follow the manual installation instructions):

+* GameLoop is available as a Quark.
+In superCollider run `Quarks.gui` for the Quarks interface.

-# For Manual Installation
+# Manual Installation

-1) Put in ~/Library/Application Support/SuperCollider/quarks and it should appear as a quark.
-Alternatively, place the GameLoop folder in ~/Library/Application Support/SuperCollider/Extensions
+1. Put in `~/Library/Application Support/SuperCollider/quarks` and it should appear as a quark.
+Alternatively, place the GameLoop folder in `~/Library/Application Support/SuperCollider/Extensions`.
-2) Start SuperCollider, press command-D to get the help browser and search for GameLoop
+2. Start SuperCollider, press `Cmd-D` to get the help browser and search for GameLoop